Macular Degeneration Treatment

 Preserving and promoting quality of life

-Quality of life (QoL) is important for people with macular degeneration because impaired vision can have significant effects on life, including personally, professionally, and socially.
-Occupational therapy or assistive devices may help people with macular degeneration maintain independence, continue doing things that they enjoy, and perform essential activities of daily living.3
+Quality of life is important for people with macular degeneration because impaired vision can have significant effects on life, including personally, professionally, and socially.
+Occupational therapy or assistive devices may help people with macular degeneration maintain independence, continue doing things they enjoy, and perform essential activities of daily living.4

-These resources may help reduce feelings of helplessness and depression when coping with a chronic vision-threatening disease and help shift focus to enjoying life.3
+These resources may help reduce feelings of helplessness and depression when coping with a chronic vision-threatening disease and help shift focus to enjoying life.4

-Vision impairment in the earlier stages of AMD might include:3
+Vision impairment in the earlier stages of AMD might include:4

-While frustrating and annoying, these may not be very detrimental to QoL at first.
-As AMD progresses, severe impairment to central vision and acuity may occur, ability to see in dimly lit environments may be markedly reduced, and vision loss may become significant enough to severely limit activities that you previously enjoyed.3
+While frustrating and annoying, these may not have a major impact on quality of life at first.
+As AMD progresses, severe impairment to central vision and acuity may occur, the ability to see in dimly lit environments may be markedly reduced, and vision loss may become significant enough to severely limit activities that you previously enjoyed.4

 Risks and complications of AMD

 People with AMD have shown levels of emotional distress that are similar to those suffering from other disabling chronic illnesses.
-This makes it especially important to get help with promoting and maintaining good QoL.3
+This makes it especially important to get help with promoting and maintaining good quality of life.4

 Stargardt disease

-Stargardt disease is a subtype of macular degeneration that is inherited and usually causes vision loss by late childhood or adolescence, although it can occur in early adulthood.
-There is no treatment for Stargardt disease, just suggested lifestyle changes.4
+Stargardt disease is a subtype of macular degeneration that is inherited and usually causes vision loss by late childhood or adolescence, though it can occur in early adulthood.
+There is no treatment for Stargardt disease, just suggested lifestyle changes.5

-Although it is a distinct condition separate from macular degeneration, myopic macular degeneration shares similarities with wet age-related macular degeneration (AMD).
-Due to these similarities, myopic macular degeneration is often treated like wet AMD.
+While it is a distinct condition separate from macular degeneration, myopic macular degeneration shares similarities with wet AMD.
+Due to these similarities, myopic macular degeneration is often treated like wet AMD.6

 Talk to your doctor